degreepath/auditor/tests/snapshots/2018-19/major/political-science.md

 For this requirement, you must take at least one course with the “theory” `psci_topic` attribute.

+# Level III
+For this requirement, you must take two of the following courses:

+- PSCI 311
+- PSCI 321
+- PSCI 350
+- PSCI 367
+- PSCI 370
+- PSCI 382
+- PSCI 384
+- PSCI 385

 # Additional Courses
 For this section, you must complete either the “Statistics” or “World Langauge” requirement.